AngeloDotNet/MinimalApi.Identity/README.md

 var app = builder.Build();

 app.UseHttpsRedirection();
+app.UseStatusCodePages();

-app.UseMiddleware<MinimalApiExceptionMiddleware>(); //Use this middleware in your pipeline if you don't need to add new exceptions.
+//Use this middleware in your pipeline if you don't need to add new exceptions. app.UseMiddleware<MinimalApiExceptionMiddleware>();

 //If you need to add more exceptions, you need to add the ExtendedExceptionMiddleware middleware to your pipeline.
-//In the demo project, in the Middleware folder, you can find an example implementation, which you can use to add the exceptions you need.
+//In the demo project, you can find a sample implementation (Middleware folder) to use to add the exceptions you need.
-//app.UseMiddleware<ExtendedExceptionMiddleware>();
+//If you need it, remember to replace app.UseMiddleware<MinimalApiExceptionMiddleware>();
+//with app.UseMiddleware<ExtendedExceptionMiddleware>();

 if (app.Environment.IsDevelopment())
 {